crccheck/django-object-actions/README.md

 # get a copy of the code
 git clone git@github.com:crccheck/django-object-actions.git
 cd django-object-actions
-# set up your virtualenv (with virtualenvwrapper)
-mkvirtualenv django-object-actions
 # Install requirements
 make install
-# Hack your path so that we can reference packages starting from the root
-add2virtualenv .
 make test  # run test suite
 make quickstart  # runs 'make resetdb' and some extra steps
 ```